Appreciation in Practice

 Just do it

 A good appreciation is genuine and believable.
-It can be light and still make someone’s day and increase their energy and motivation.
-Here are some examples.
+It can be light and still make someone’s day, increasing their energy and motivation.

-“Thanks for that report, it was short, readable and elegantly presented”
+“Thanks for that report.
+It was short, readable and elegantly presented”

 “I appreciated your support and courage in the meeting.
-It would have been easier for you to agree with the majority”
+It would have been easier for you to agree with the majority.”

 “What a great idea!”

-You can often catch people doing things right, if you want to.
+You can often catch people doing things right if you want to.

 An appreciation exercise

 I always take part in this exercise and keep the comments.
 They are good to refer back to.
 I had a very dour manager called Tom on a counselling course once when we did a version of this.
-I met him a few months later to enquire how things were going at the end of our chat he said, “That exercise at the end really was useful, whenever I feel really down I pull out my sheet and realise that I am OK!”
+I met him a few months later to enquire how things were going.
+At the end of our chat, he said, “That exercise at the end really was useful.
+Whenever I feel really down, I pull out my sheet and realise that I am OK!”

 Self-appreciation